You have an outdated webbrowser. The website might not work correctly.

 We ship from the Netherlands

-How to: producing kindling
+How to: make kindling

 You can split smaller pieces of wood to produce kindling.
 You need dead and dry wood for this purpose because it will burn a lot better than fresh wood.
 The following techniques are also mostly used during hikes or when spending time on the campsite.
 As you are traveling you don't need large pieces of fresh wood.
 You need smaller pieces of dry wood.
 Check out the following infotopic if you want to learn more about splitting larger pieces of wood.